 Express your feelings – in whichever way works best for you.
 Don’t let things fester!

 ✅ Other grief resources for you

 Check out my grief collection, which brings together all my articles and podcasts to help you prepare for and cope with grief.
 Browse Karin’s Grief Collection HERE

 ✅ About me

 I am a London based psychotherapist, writer and podcaster, fully qualified, registered and accredited with the British Association for Counselling and Psychotherapy (BACP).
+I trained and practiced in the NHS before setting up my private practice.
+I su[port clients locally or via online wherever you are.
 You can find out more about me here